-Mild concussion may happen after a mild impact to the skull.
-There are subtle changes in the skull and brain after a mild impact to the head.
-Functional neurology treatment can correct those subtle changes to make your brain healthy again.
+Mild concussion treatment is used for restoring subtle brain function after a mild head impact.
+There are subtle changes in the skull and brain after a mild head impact.
+However, mild concussion symptoms in children may be so subtle that they get ignored for many years until adulthood.
+Functional neurology concussion treatment is used to correct those subtle changes and make the brain healthy again.

 Mild Concussion Treatment with Functional Neurology

+Why do we need a muscular task to assess brain function?
 It is uncommon to identify “brain injury” with a brain scan (MRI or CT scan) after mild head trauma.
 Nothing looks broken or swollen to the radiologist, but there definitely is a change in the brain’s functional neurology.
-A sports-related concussion usually leads to an inability of the child’s brain to perform at the same level as before.
-Symptoms could manifest such as: worse coordination, worse athletic performance, imbalance, bumping into things, repetitive injuries, dizziness or vertigo.
-Also possible are problems with leaky gut, attention, learning, or difficulty with one side of the body compared to the other.
+A sports-related concussion usually leads to an inability of a child’s brain to perform at the same level as before.
+Symptoms may include: worse coordination, worse athletic performance, imbalance, bumping into things, repetitive injuries, dizziness or vertigo.
+Also possible are problems with leaky gut, attention deficit, learning, or difficulty with one side of the body.

 “Mild TBI results in a constellation of physical, cognitive, vision, emotional, and sleep-related disturbances”